There’s no one-size-fits-all solution when it comes to investing because everyone’s circumstances and attitudes to risk are very different.

 UK government bonds, known as gilts, are considered one of the safest type of bonds to invest in, as a financially stable government is unlikely to default on its payments.

 Bond prices are impacted by movements in interest rates, where their value may go down if interest rates rise and vice versa, and the credit-worthiness of the issuer, along with the bond’s maturity date.

 Seek advice if you’re unsure

 There’s lots of jargon to get to grips with if you’re considering investing, but it’s vital not to put your money into anything you don’t understand.
-Make sure you’re clear on the risks involved and remember that investing is for the long-term, so you should only consider if you can afford to tie your savings up for at least five years, but preferably longer.
+Make sure you’re clear on the risks involved and remember that investing is for the long-term, so you should only consider it if you can afford to tie your savings up for at least five years, and preferably longer.

 If you only have a small amount to get started with and can’t afford professional financial advice, you might want to consider a ready-made investment portfolio from a robo-adviser service, such as Nutmeg, Evestor*, PensionBee , OpenMoney or Wealthsimple.
 Some of these services can only offer guidance, but others are authorised and regulated to provide advice.
 Find out more about how they work here.

 With this type of service, you’re directed to a portfolio that should be suitable for you after answering a series of questions.
 These questions typically focus on your approach to risk, your financial objectives, and your investment timeframe.
 The robo-advisor will then use algorithms to help them work out which investment options could be suitable for you.
 Find out more about how these services work here.